Jacob-Hoff-man/cs2055/README.md

 Database seed using sql: `./db/sample_data.sql`

-Triggers and internal functions, procedures using plpgsql: `./db/triggers.sql`
+Triggers, internal functions, and internal procedures using plpgsql: `./db/triggers.sql`

 Establishing a singleton database connection by interfacing JDBC with database driver using Java: `./db/DBConnection.java`